chevron_right

 How to edit your hosts file

-Assuming you’re integrated with Ezoic, this will be in your Ezoic DNS settings - you’ll find these in the Settings section of your publisher dashboard.
+Assuming you’re integrated with Ezoic, this will be in your Ezoic DNS settings, which you’ll find in the Settings section of your publisher dashboard.
 Typically, this will be the IP address that the @ hostname is pointed to.

-2. Next, consider what different hostnames or subdomains you might need to access
+2. Consider what different hostnames or subdomains you might need to access:

 You’ll need to consider the root domain (‘@’) and the www hostname at a minimum.
 Some sites might also have others such as the blog hostname.
 Make sure each hostname that you add is being served by the same IP address.

-The line you add to your hosts file should start with the IP address (with no spaces at the beginning of the line), and then specify the various hostnames with only one space inbetween them.
-So it should look like this:
+The line you add to your hosts file should start with the IP address (with no spaces at the beginning of the line), and then specify the various hostnames with only one space in between them.
+For example:

 11.234.56.78 amazingwebsite.com www.amazingwebsite.com blog.amazingwebsite.com